firstcontributions/first-contributions/.github/CONTRIBUTING.md

 #### Before Contribution:
 You need to run it locally on your desktop.

-In order to do that
+In order to do that:

 Move to desired location where package.json file is located

 - Install npm(latest version) -
-    npm is distributed with Node.js- which means that when you download Node.js, you automatically get npm installed on your computer. https://www.npmjs.com/get-npm
+    npm is distributed with Node.js - which means that when you download Node.js, you automatically get npm installed on your computer. https://www.npmjs.com/get-npm
 - Install all the dependencies used by this project.
-   Use this command -  `install npm`
+   Use this command:  `install npm`

-- Run this final commands to run it locally
+- Run these final commands to run it locally:

   `npm run build`